 • Lemon Extract.
 Instead of lemon extract, you can use lemon extract paste.
 It packs the same amount of added flavor but in a paste form.
 You can also brush the lemon extract paste on the muffins instead of the lemon syrup!

-Please note that I did not test this recipe using any additional flour, sugars, or egg substitutions.
+Please note that I did not test this recipe with any additional flour, sugar, or egg substitutes.

 How to Make the Recipe